shanecav/horizon-redux/README.md

 #### Arguments:

-1. `horizonInstance` - A Horizon.io client instance
+1. `horizonInstance` - A Horizon.io client instance.
 2. `config` - An object where each key is an action type, and each corresponding value is a function that takes a horizon instance, action, and Redux store dispatch method as arguments and runs a Horizon Collection query.

 Example: